captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Isn't that.
 Kind of.
 For old people?
 ---
 ## SHARON:
-(Amazed) We are old people.
+(Amazed.)
+We are old people.
 ---
 ## ROBYN:
 (Amazed.)
 We are?
 (A beat.
 They study each other.
-Each is kind of bajjled by the other.
-Then ---
+Each is kind of baffled by the other.
+Then ROBYN turns away.)
-## ROBYN:
-turns away.)
 I'll just take this upstairs.
 But thanks for the invitation.
 ---
 ## SHARON: